 Essential oils are, essentially, nature’s gifts to mankind.

-Combining the roots, flowers, barks and leaves of plants, essential oils carry the most powerful sensory stimulation according to Ayurveda, which is the sense of smell.
+Combining the roots, flowers, bark, and leaves of plants, essential oils carry the most powerful sensory stimulation according to Ayurveda, which is the sense of smell.

 Some of their other benefits include:

-- release of melatonin, oxytocin, serotonin in the brain—the feel-good chemicals
+release of melatonin, oxytocin, and serotonin in the brain—the feel-good chemicals

-With the goal of Ayurveda being balance and harmony with nature within and without, essential oils hold the power to balance vata, pitta and kapha with ease and joy.
+With the goal of Ayurveda being balanced and in harmony with nature within and without, essential oils hold the power to balance vata, pitta, and kapha with ease and joy.

 A few essential ways to apply oils are:

-- In the bath with warm water and bath salts to penetrate skin easily and promote sound sleep
+In the bath with warm water and bath salts to penetrate the skin easily and promote sound sleep